deltadeltalambda/Challenges/lnc26/solution/writeup.md

 ### 1. bicycle

 >**Endemism**
 >Through isolation or specialized adaptation, some plants evolve to be endemic.
 They are a fantastic clue as to *where* an image is taken.

 <img src="image0.png" width="600">

 1. Reverse image search the unique plant.
 It is **Opuntia Galapageia** (Galápagos prickly pear cactus), **endemic** to Galápagos islands
-2. Through reverse image search or trial-and-error on Street View, recognise that this is somewhere along the stretch of road in Isla Isabela towards the Wall of Tears.
+2. Through reverse image search or searching for common cycling routes in the Galápagos, find that this is somewhere along the stretch of road in Isla Isabela towards the Wall of Tears.

 **Answer: Puerto Villamil, Galápagos, Ecuador** [-0.963,-91.006](https://maps.app.goo.gl/mfEgQgLLKG9HFogG9)

 ### 2. violet

 >**Phenology**
 >For plants that exhibit seasonal blooming, observing their state in an image provides a good benchmark of *when* that image was taken

 <img src="image1.png" width="800">